theandrew168/bronzebeard/docs/FAQ.md

 # Frequently Asked Questions
 Questions I've received via email or other means and my best attempt at helpful answers.

-## Multiple questions regarding examples/led.asm:
+## Regarding examples/led.asm...
 ### 1. What is the exact memory address of the red LED's GPIO pin?
 ### 2. On what line is the red LED's GPIO pin set high?
 ### 3. What is the purpose of the instruction that "stores the GPIO config"?
-I think that a detailed explanation of the program will satisfy all three.
+I think that a detailed explanation of the program will satisfy all three questions about [examples/led.asm](https://github.com/theandrew168/bronzebeard/blob/master/examples/led.asm).
 I'm hoping to provide enough detail as to how I discovered all of these small bits of information necessary to turn on the LED.
-In general, though, I extracted the necessary steps from the GD32VF103_Firmware_Library and platform-gd32v's longan-nano-blink example.
+In general, though, I extracted the necessary steps from the [GD32VF103_Firmware_Library](https://github.com/riscv-mcu/GD32VF103_Firmware_Library/tree/master/Firmware/GD32VF103_standard_peripheral) and platform-gd32v's [longan-nano-blink example](https://github.com/sipeed/platform-gd32v/blob/master/examples/longan-nano-blink/src/main.c).

-Finding this answer to question 1 requires looking at both the Longan Nano schematic and the GD32VF103 manual.
+Finding this answer to question 1 requires looking at both the [Longan Nano schematic](https://dl.sipeed.com/LONGAN/Nano/HDK/Longan%20Nano%202663/Longan%20nano%202663%28Schematic%29.pdf) and the [GD32VF103 manual](https://gd32mcu.21ic.com/data/documents/shujushouce/GD32VF103_User_Manual_EN_V1.2.pdf).
 By looking at sector A5 of the schematic, we can see that the red LED is associated with GPIO port C, pin 13.
 Similarly, the green LED is on port A, pin 1 and the blue LED is on port A, pin 2.
 It's also important to note here how the 3V3 power is on the opposite side of the GPIO connections meaning that the LEDs are essentially active-low.
 When the GPIO is ON, the LED will be OFF and vice versa.
 I was stumped by this nuance for days.
-Thankfully, someone else also noticed this and added clarity to the longan-nano-blink example.
+Thankfully, someone else also noticed this and [added clarity](https://github.com/sipeed/platform-gd32v/commit/7b85c1eb83b4cf2ff10aa3dae61444741a97479a) to the longan-nano-blink example.
 To answer question 2, there is no line in the code that sets the GPIO pin high.
 This is because the LED is on when the GPIO pin is OFF (which is the pin's default state).
 To be extra clear, you could add a line that explicitly turns off the pin but it's technically redundant.